-We compute the radially averaged power spectral density (RAPSD) of global precipitation fields, averaged over the test set for each method (Fig. 6a).
-GFDL-ESM4 shows noticeable deviations from W5E5v2 in the RAPSD (Fig. 6b).
+We compute the RAPSD of global precipitation fields, averaged over the test set for each method (Figure 6a).
+GFDL-ESM4 shows noticeable deviations from W5E5v2 in the RAPSD (Figure 6b).
 Our cGAN can correct these over the entire range of wavelengths, closely matching the W5E5v2 ground truth.
 Improvements over ISIMIP3BASD are especially pronounced in the range of high frequencies (low wavelengths), which are responsible for the intermittent spatial variability of daily precipitation fields.
 Adding the physical constraint to the cGAN does not affect the ability to produce realistic RAPSD distributions.
 After applying ISIMIP3BASD to the GAN-processed fields, most of the improvements generated by the cGAN are retained, as shown by the cGAN-ISIMIP3BASD results.